 Further highlights have included Adolf in The Jacobin by Dvorak for Buxton Opera Festival and the roles of Peacock, Mouse, Leftovers and God in the world premiere of How the Whale Became by Julian Philips at the Linbury, Royal Opera House.
 Also, Dandini in La Cenerentola under Carlo Rizzi for Welsh National Opera and the creation of the central baritone role in the world première of The Ground beneath her Feet with the Hallé, conducted by Mark Elder at the Manchester International Festival.
 He has performed the title role in Il Barbiere di Siviglia for Zomer Opera in Belgium and also for Opéra de Baugé, for whom he has sung Eisenstein (Die Fledermaus), Papageno (Die Zauberflöte), Marcello (La Bohème) and Nardo (La Finta Giardiniera).
 In 2009 and 2011 he sang Rolf Gruber in The Sound of Music at Théâtre du Châtelet in Paris.
 For English Touring Opera he has sung roles in The Cunning Little Vixen, La Traviata and Don Giovanni, while significant appearances elsewhere include Pelléas, Tarquinius, Hamlet, Guglielmo and Falke, the latter for Castleward Opera in Ireland and recently at the Arcola Theatre (Grimeborn Festival) in London.
 He has understudied roles on several occasions at the Royal Opera House, London.

-Having toured Oliver Mears' production of The Elixir of Love with Northern Ireland Opera and Opera Theatre Company, he performed the third revival of this production for Nevill Holt Opera and at St Jude's in Hampstead, prior to which he sang Don Alfonso in Così fan Tutte for Scottish Opera.
+As Belcore, he toured Oliver Mears' production of The Elixir of Love with Northern Ireland Opera, Opera Theatre Company and Nevill Holt Opera.
+He has also sung Don Alfonso in Così fan Tutte for Scottish Opera.

 His association with London-based Opera Vera began with performances of the title role in Don Giovanni.
 He has subsequently returned to co-direct productions of Le Nozze di Figaro (as well as singing the role of Count Almaviva) and Cosí fan Tutte.
-His debut directing project prior to that included a week's workshops with young singers on Eugene Onegin for the Artstrust Foundation, and this year he will direct and star in Don Pasquale as Dr. Malatesta in Wales.
-Further exciting departures to his operatic career include featuring in the Hollywood blockbluster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.
+His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, followed by performing in his own production of Don Pasquale as Dr. Malatesta in Wales.
+Shortly after that he performed the role of Dr. Malatesta again in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer, and he was recently asked to join les Folies Lyriques in performance of songs and duets from Broadway with the Orchestre National Montpellier Occitanie and the Chœur Opéra national Montpellier Occitanie.
+Further exciting departures to his operatic career include featuring in the Hollywood blockbuster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.

 Much in demand as a recitalist, James’ concert appearances have included the world premiere of Tarik O’Regan’s settings of Three Andrew Motion Songs at King’s Place in London accompanied by Iain Burnside, three recital programmes at the Crush Room, Royal Opera House with Mark Packwood, and he recently devised and performed a recital entitled "Love's Songlist" with pianist Gareth Owen at the Forge Arts and Music Venue in Camden.
 Having put together a visually-illustrated presentation of Schubert's Winterreise with artistic director Alexander Anderson-Hall, he has performed this cycle with pianist and conductor James Southall for the Buxton Festival and at the Glossop Music Festival.
 Along similar lines, he recently sang Schumann's Dichterliebe and Vaughan Williams' Songs of Travel with pianist Federici Laetitia.

 Together with tenor Alexander Anderson-Hall, he regularly performs a selection of eclectic recital programmes which they have devised under the name of Opera Galleria.
-An additional development to these programmes involves a blend of folk and classical repertoire which they perform under the name Classifolk.
+An additional development to these programmes involves a blend of folk and classical repertoire which they perform as Classifolk.

 Recordings include Songs of the Phoenix, a programme of Italian arias, songs and duets for baritone and tenor recorded at Champs Hill, Surrey, with Alexander Anderson-Hall.
 Also settings of English songs by Harold Craxton.